 Waiting times may vary between hospitals, and you should consider this when choosing a hospital.

 When you're referred for your first outpatient appointment, the NHS e-Referral Service lets you book the appointment at a hospital or clinic of your choice, on a date and at a time that suits you.

 Note: Waiting times shown are for the specialty or service that the procedure sits under as a whole.
-For example, if you look up hip replacement, you will find the average waiting time for an orthopaedics inpatient at that hospital.
+For example, if you search for hip replacement, you will find the waiting time for Trauma and Orthopaedic patients at that hospital.

-The length of time you wait will depend on your specific treatment and clinical needs, and you could be seen quicker or wait longer than this average waiting time.
+The length of time you wait will depend on your specific treatment and clinical needs, and you could be seen quicker or wait longer than the waiting time shown.

 What happens if my operation is cancelled at the last minute?